Breakfast Point

 Population growth drivers in Breakfast Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Breakfast Point is estimated at around 4,873.
-This reflects an increase of 195 people since the 2021 Census, which reported a population of 4,678 people.
-The change is inferred from AreaSearch's estimation of the resident population as 4,867 following examination of the latest ERP data release by the ABS in June 2024 and validation of two new addresses since the Census date.
+As of Feb 2026, the population of Breakfast Point is estimated at around 4,873.
+This reflects an increase of 195 people since the 2021 Census, which reported a population of 4,678.
+The change is inferred from AreaSearch's estimation of the resident population being 4,867 following examination of the latest ERP data release by the ABS in June 2024, and an additional 2 validated new addresses since the Census date.
 This level of population equates to a density ratio of 9,371 persons per square kilometer, placing Breakfast Point in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, the suburb has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains during recent periods.
+Over the past decade, Breakfast Point has shown resilient growth patterns with a compound annual growth rate of 2.4%, outpacing the SA3 area.
+Overseas migration contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For projections until 2041, AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for covered areas and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, lower quartile growth is anticipated nationally, with Breakfast Point expected to increase by 232 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.8% in total over the 17 years.
+Based on aggregated SA2-level projections, Breakfast Point is expected to expand by 241 persons to 2041, reflecting a gain of 4.8% in total over the 17-year period.

 Frequently Asked Questions - Population